Xyfalix/aiap16-lim-chiew-yee-nicholas-743H/README.md

 ### 2nd iteration (Optimization done)
 - Training Model Accuracy: 72.2%
 - Test Data Accuracy: 70.4%
+- Precision Score: 68.2%
+- Recall Score: 85.3%
 - Optimized parameters are as follows
   1) Max Depth: 8
   2) Min samples per leaf: 9
   3) Min samples per split: 49
 - Do note that I only used small ranges for the grid search because it took extremely long to optimize when the ranges were the grid search were set very wide.
-Test data accuracy increased by ~7% after tuning the hyperparameters
+Test data accuracy increased by ~7% after tuning the hyperparameters.
+Also, recall score improved significantly (21%), which is good for this task set (lung cancer detection)

 ### Naive Bayes
 ### 1st iteration (No optimization)
 - Training Model Accuracy: 63.2%
 - Test Data Accuracy: 62.8%
+- Precision Score: 69.3%
+- Recall Score: 56.8%
 - My understanding of Naive Bayes is that it suffers from 1 critical flaw, which is the 'zero-frequency problem' where zero probability is assigned to a categorical variable whose category in the test data set was not available in the training dataset.
 Technically, this was very unlikely to happen because the distribution of categorical values were quite even and large.
 However, I did try out smoothing to see if it would help improve the accuracy of the training model.
 ### 2nd iteration (Optimization done)
 - Training Model Accuracy: 67.8%
 - Test Data Accuracy: 67.0%
+- Precision Score: 70.1%
+- Recall Score: 68.75%
 - Optimized parameters are as follows
   1) var_smoothing: 0.0006579332246575676
 - Even though Naive Bayes is easy to use, the lack of hyperparameters to tune does mean that it is difficult to improve the test data accuracy unless the training dataset is modified.
+Also, recall score performed relatively worse compared to decision trees.

 ### Random Forest Ensemble
 ### 1st iteration (No optimization)
 - Training Model Accuracy: 91.9%
 - Test Data Accuracy: 66.3%
+- Precision Score: 68.0%
+- Recall Score: 72.1%
 - Similar to decision trees, overfitting had likely occurred since training model accuracy was much higher than test data accuracy. and certain parameters (termed as hyperparameters) have to be tuned in order to reduce overfitting.
 The hyperparameters that can be tuned are similar to decision trees, but I tried out cross-validation.
 - My understanding of cross-validation is as follows.
 I do not fully understand why it is done, but it seems like cross-validation helps prevent cases where hyperparameter tuning is done too often using test set score accuracy as a reference that it indirectly starts to fit to the characteristics of the test set.
   1) The training set is split into k smaller sets (called folds)